RFID Tags suitable for all Applications & Environments

 Placement

-Test the placement of tags facing the antenna/reader to find the best spot that yields the best results.
+Test the placement of RFID tags facing the antenna/reader to find the best spot that yields the best results.

 Methods to Attach RFID Tags